 The Leica M9 and the Sony Alpha A6500 are two enthusiast cameras that were officially introduced, respectively, in September 2009 and October 2016.
-The M9 is a fixed lens compact, while the A6500 is a rangefinder-style mirrorless.
+The M9 is a rangefinder-focusing mirrorless, while the A6500 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M9) and an APS-C (A6500) sensor.
 The Leica has a resolution of 18.1 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.